RAHUL1030-AD/RAHUL1030-AD/README.md

 # Welcome to Rahul's Den

-This is Rahul Adhikari from Bangladesh, studying Vehicle Engineering in BIT.
+This is Rahul Adhikari from Bangladesh.
+I am studying vehicle engineering at BIT.

 ## Showcasing my work